A long weekend with kids

 For your last day, head to Disneyland® Paris, in Marne-la-Vallée.
 You can take your pick of the transport from central Paris: from the special Disneyland Paris Express shuttle bus, to the regular RER train.

 Once there, devote your morning to theme park where such treats as the Sleeping Beauty Castle, the Phantom Manor, and many other attractions for all ages await you.
-The Star Wars™ rides will appeal to old and young, little ones will adore the Dumbo The Flying Elephant merry-go-round, while teenagers won't want to get off the Indiana Jones™ rollercoaster.
+The Star Wars™ rides will appeal to old and young (Hyperspace Mountain, Star Tours and the Starport), little ones will adore the Dumbo The Flying Elephant merry-go-round, while teenagers won’t want to get off the Indiana Jones™ rollercoaster.

-After lunch at the Café des Cascadeurs American diner, head to the second Walt Disney Studios® park, using your 2 -park access ticket.
+After lunch in the western atmosphere of The Lucky Nugget Saloon, head to the second Walt Disney Studios® park, using your 2 -park access ticket.
 Dedicated to Disney films, a sensational afternoon is guaranteed here!
-From the Ratatouille chase, to the Rock'n'Roller Coaster starring Aerosmith or the terrifying lift in the Tower of Terror: the theme park guarantees a last day that will delight all the family!
+From the Ratatouille chase, to the terrifying Twilight Zone Tower of Terror: the theme park guarantees a last day that will delight all the family!

 And if you are taking a return flight home that evening, catch the Magical Shuttle bus, which takes visitors directly from the park to the Paris airports.